-AUTO GRADE BRAKING Standard on Silverado HD, this feature works with the cruise control to maintain vehicle speed on long, steep grades.
+AUTO GRADE BRAKING Standard on Silverado, Suburban and Tahoe, this feature works with the cruise control to maintain vehicle speed on long, steep grades.

-CRUISE GRADE BRAKING Included with the standard 6-speed automatic transmission on Silverado, the cruise grade braking feature automatically downshifts to help slow the truck and preserve your brake pads on long, steep descents.
+CRUISE GRADE BRAKING Included with the 6-speed and 8-speed automatic transmission on Silverado, the cruise grade braking feature automatically downshifts to help slow the truck and preserve your brake pads on long, steep descents.

 EXHAUST BRAKE SYSTEM The diesel brake system on Silverado HD works with the available Allison® transmission and the Tow/Haul mode and auto grade braking features.
 After adjusting for the load and grade, a variable vane geometry turbo creates back pressure to slow the vehicle and help reduce brake use.
 That means reduced brake fade, prolonged brake life and more confidence when you're pulling 23,200 lbs.3, especially on steep grades, increasing the vehicle's ability to trailer heavy loads.
+An exhaust brake system is also included on Colorado models with the available Duramax 2.8L Turbo-Diesel 4-cylinder engine.

-AUTOMATIC LOCKING REAR DIFFERENTIAL This GM-exclusive feature sends maximum drive power to the wheel with grip whenever rear-wheel slippage happens.
+AUTOMATIC LOCKING REAR DIFFERENTIAL This GM-exclusive feature sends maximum drive power to the wheel with grip in low-speed situations when rear-wheel slippage happens.
 Available on Colorado, Express, Silverado, Silverado HD, Tahoe and Suburban models.

 EXTENDABLE TRAILERING MIRRORS These vertical manualfolding and extendable mirrors have 50 square inches of flat mirror surface and 20 square inches of convex mirror surface to help you see what's happening around you.
-They are available as a factory option on Silverado, Tahoe and Suburban or as a dealer-installed Chevy Accessory.
+They are available as a factory option on Silverado and Silverado HD or as a dealer-installed Chevy Accessory.